 The EPP has worked to ensure administrators and mentors understand how their participation in this survey helps the EPP make decisions.
-The state data for 2023 has not yet been made available by the SDE.
-However, seven survey results from the last two academic years is a marked improvement for the EPP in this data collection effort.
+Eleven survey results from the last three academic years is a marked improvement for the EPP in this data collection effort.
 An initial examination of the data proves the EPP is teaching the InTASC Standards well.
 All respondents indicated "Agree" or "Strongly agree" to each of the questions posed about EPP candidate preparation.
-Two areas where mentors/administrators believe additional instruction is needed is in the areas of classroom management and parent communication.
+Two areas where mentors/administrators believe additional instruction is needed is in the areas of classroom management and continued instruction on the diversity of student's needs.
 Opportunities to improve in these areas will be added to education courses for the Fall semester.
 The EPP continues to create learning opportunities for candidates in all areas of the InTASC Standards.